-Believed to have been introduced to Britain by the Roman army, there have been a large number of head pots discovered in the Colchester area where it is likely there was a prolific production site.
+Believed to have been introduced to Britain by the Roman army, there have been many head pots discovered in the Colchester area where there was likely a prolific production site.

-Today you can see some truly superb examples of head pots on display in Colchester museum and we have used these rich examples to inspire this replica.
-They are however not limited to Colchester and there have been a significant number of head pot sherd found along Hadrian's wall.
+Today you can see some truly superb examples of head pots on display in Colchester museum, and we have used these rich examples to inspire this replica.
+However, they are not limited to Colchester, and there have been a significant number of head potsherd found along Hadrian's wall.

 Their function and significance is, as of yet, not fully understood.
 Many, but by no means all, head pots have smith tools on them, suggesting a link to the God Vulcan.
 There have also been a number of these pots found in burial settings leading some to believe that this was their main usage.
-However, the majority have been found in settlement sites so it is more likely that they were used prominently in a domestic setting, perhaps for food storage.
+However, the majority have been found in settlement sites, so they were more likely to be used prominently in a domestic setting, perhaps for food storage.